ryoqun/rubinius/web/_posts/2013-03-07-profiling-jitted-code-with-oprofile.markdown

 $ sudo apt-get update
 $ sudo apt-get install oprofile llvm-3.1

-By default, Rubinius doesn't use system-provided LLVM, so re-configure Rubinius and re-build:
+By default, Rubinius doesn't use system-provided LLVM, so re-configure Rubinius to use it and re-build:

 $ ./configure --llvm-config llvm-3.1
 $ rake